awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Enforce a Specific EI Accelerator for Training Jobs<a name="sagemaker-condition-ei"></a>

-The following policy restricts an IAM user to use a specific elastic inference \(EI\) accelerator, if an accelerator is provided, when creating or updating notebook instances and when creating endpoint configurations by using the `sagemaker:AcceleratorTypes` condition key:
+The following policy restricts a user to use a specific elastic inference \(EI\) accelerator, if an accelerator is provided, when creating or updating notebook instances and when creating endpoint configurations by using the `sagemaker:AcceleratorTypes` condition key:

 ```
 {